 What is our "why"?:

-We work in pulse legumes because they are a resource-efficient and dense source of protein, energy and nutrients.
-They are a delicious component to a multitude of diets around the world and provide health benefits to over 1 billion humans.
-In the case of common bean (Phaseolus vulgaris L.) in certain countries, pulses provide 45% of daily protein supply in children and 13% in adults.
-Also, they provide micro nutrients such as vitamin A, iron and zinc which play a major role among children in the alleviation of anemia, general body morbidity and mortality, mental impairment, still births or low child birth weight, blindness and infant mortality.
+We work in pulse legumes because they are a resource-efficient and dense source of protein, energy, and nutrients.
+They are a delicious component of a multitude of diets around the world and provide health benefits to over 1 billion humans.
+In the case of common bean (Phaseolus vulgaris L.) in certain countries, pulses provide 45% of the daily protein supply in children and 13% in adults.
+Also, they provide micronutrients such as vitamin A, iron, and zinc which play a major role among children in the alleviation of anemia, general body morbidity and mortality, mental impairment, stillbirths or low child birth weight, blindness, and infant mortality.

-To make Quebec a leading province in production, processing quality and consumer preference of dry beans and pulses.
+To make Quebec and Canada leaders in production, processing quality, and consumer preference of dry beans and pulses.